 - Covariates were entered into univariate and multivariable models as dummy variables except for years since menopause, which was entered as a time-dependent covariate

 - All variables were measured at baseline except for fracture since age 35 and years since menopause.
-For multivariable modelling of main effects, a base model was constructed with the three food variables high in protein (nuts, beans, meat substitutes), physical activity, hormone use and body mass index (covariates often shown in the literature to be strongly associated with risk of fracture) and education.
+For multivariable modelling of main effects, a base model was constructed with the three food variables high in protein (nuts, beans, meat substitutes), physical activity, hormone use and BMI (covariates often shown in the literature to be strongly associated with risk of fracture) and education.
 The last variable was forced into the model to control for socio-economic status.
 Correlates that altered the main effect of vegetarian status (vegetarian, semi-vegetarian, non-vegetarian) by 10% or that showed an independent effect on WF (P<0.05) were retained in the final multivariable model for all subjects

 - Multivariable high-protein foods-only models with interactions between the food variables were also explored

 - Significant food interaction terms were added to the final multivariable model.
 SAS (Statistical Analysis System, version 8.0) was used for all analyses.
 Visual inspection of the log-log survival plot, and also a non-significant interaction term between the three-level vegetarian status and log time temporarily added to the final model, confirmed that the proportional hazards assumption for the Cox regression model was met.